When I was a young naval officer my parents gave me A Sailor’s Reader, copyrighted 1943,

 readable…with two caveats.

 First, I am told by all hands that it is pithy.
-It is packed
+That is, it is packed

 with relevant information that will help you grasp the big picture.
 Students